How can I prevent getting an STI?

 What should I do if I think I might have an STI?

-- If you think you have been exposed to an STI, you should go to ASU Student Health Service, clinic or health care provider as soon as possible to be tested and treated.
+- If you think you have been exposed to an STI, you should go to M.S.
+Shook Student Health Service, clinic or health care provider as soon as possible to be tested and treated.

-- ASU Student Health Service offers one (1) free gonorrhea and chlamydia test once per academic year for all students.
+- M.S.
+Shook Student Health Service offers one (1) free gonorrhea and chlamydia test once per academic year for all students.
 An appointment is required unless you have symptoms.

-- Health departments, can also diagnose and treat STIs, which are located in every county.
+- Health departments, which are located in every county, can also diagnose and treat STIs.
 They also provide confidential information and will help answer any questions you have about STIs.